 While investment can be exciting and creative, it’s also the best way to future-proof the lifestyle you’ve built over years in the spotlight.
 The caveat is, you need to invest in the right business opportunities.
 For every celebrity and sports star who rakes in millions during their career, there is a high percentage whose wealth doesn’t outlive their fame.
 More than 75 percent of NFL players are insolvent within two years of retirement, and 60 percent of NBA players are broke within five years according to reporting by Sports Illustrated.
 Much of this financial duress could be avoided through thoughtful investment into sound and stable businesses.

 For decades, franchise ownership has played a key role in safe, reliable wealth creation for one-percenters.
-It remains a preferred income model for the wealthy due to its relative stability and proven track record of success.
+It remains a preferred income model for the wealthy due to its relative stability and track record of success.
 For celebrities, franchise ownership can enable them to capitalize on their star power — or to quietly accumulate wealth away from the limelight.

 Shaquille O’Neal is one such stealth empire-builder.
 The former NBA superstar is reported to have invested in hundreds of franchise opportunities, from car washes and fitness centers to restaurant chains and Vegas nightclubs.
 His estimated $127m franchise empire far exceeds the contract money he earned during his time on the court.